Anchorsify/Anchorsify.github.io/_projects/Raiton.md

  - Speed: +4
  - Requires: Melee weapon

-Effects: This technique acts as a link to any melee weapon attack, allowing it to bypass half of its target(s) Damage Reduction, as well as adding one-third your NDB to its damage.
-The attack is defended against as both a Weapon Taijutsu attack and a Raiton technique (for determining the efficacy of jutsu-based defenses), which overrides any and all other elements that the weapon might otherwise have (such as those with an active Chakra Flow).
+Effects: This technique acts as a link to any melee weapon attack, and allows the attack to bypass half the damage reduction of those hit by it, as well as adding one-third your NDB to its damage.
 This technique can not be used with any sort of weapon created by a ninjutsu element other than Raiton.

 #### --( Raisen - Lightning Flash )--
 The ranged variant of Kaminari, Raisen charges a metallic thrown weapon with Raiton chakra that crackles and sparks along the edges of the weapon mid-flight, giving it enhanced cutting power and debilitating anyone hit.